Exodus 26:1

 Jesus, the "all blue," was born of Mary, an "all red," and God became something He never was before: PURPLE: The Perfect Human.

+Remember your finger painting days in kindergarten when you mixed red and blue?
+What did you get?
+Purple!
 Jesus, the "all blue," was born of Mary, an "all red," and God became something He never was before: PURPLE, the color of royalty!
 The Perfect Human.

 As believers, you and I start out "all red," accept the "all blue," and we also become purple, royalty like Jesus!